Buhach Colony High School

 Buhach Colony High School is a public high school in Atwater, California, United States.
 Opened in 2001, the school is part of the Merced Union High School District.
 The school colors are black and gold, and the mascot is Thor.
 The name refers to the unincorporated community of Buhach, where in the 1890's Portuguese immigrant farmers who owned their land were known as the Buhach Colony.

 Curriculum

 Buhach Colony High School has changed its period schedule as of this year.
 It now runs a 7 period schedule.
 Classes begin at 8:30 AM and conclude at 3:15 PM.
-The school offers a variety of courses: English, math, band, science, and history.
+The school offers a variety of courses: English, mathmatics, band, science, and history.
 Other classes include Spanish, Engineering, Business and Programming, and Art and Computer Graphics.
 Many Pre-AP and Advanced Placement courses are offered at Buhach Colony.
 Regional Occupation Program (ROP) classes are also offered at Buhach.
 Buhach switched from a block schedule to a traditional schedule in the 2011-2012 school year.